SSJenny90/laboratory/README.rst

-Laboratory: A python-based program for controlling laboratory instruments and making electrical impedance measurements
+UofA Electrical Conductivity Laboratory: A python-based program for controlling laboratory instruments and making electrical impedance measurements
 ==================================

 Overview
 ========

-Laboratory is a program designed to make electrical conductivity measurements of a rock sample at high temperatures through use of impedance spectroscopy and includes the calculation of CO/CO2 or H2/CO2 gas ratios for controlling oxygen fugacity.
+Laboratory is a program designed to measure the electrical conductivity of a rock sample at high temperatures through use of impedance spectroscopy and includes calculation of CO/CO2 or H2/CO2 gas ratios for controlling oxygen fugacity.

 The program was designed around the following instruments: